Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: Design Goals

 \section{Design Goals}

-Informed by our interviews, we derive six design goals (DG) for a distributional visualization tool: \begin{description} \item[(DG1)] Provide a compact visual summary of many outputs without requiring users to read each one, conveying the overall ``shape'' of the space of possible responses. \item[(DG2)] Surface which elements are consistent across outputs (e.g., shared phrasing) and where they diverge, including outliers and artifacts. \item[(DG3)] Surface recurring modes within the distribution: groups of outputs that share salient entities, themes, or phrasings. \item[(DG4)] Support comparison of different output distributions across prompts, and models, decoding settings, etc. \item[(DG5)] Preserve access to raw text. \item[(DG6)] Enable rapid, interactive hypothesis testing by letting users modify prompts and immediately observe changes in the output distribution. \end{description} These goals mirror formative themes (Section~\ref{sec:formative}): practitioners routinely skim many draws rather than one (DG1), reason about what repeats vs.\ diverges (DG2--DG3), compare prompts and settings when iterating (DG4), and still want on raw text for auditing examples (DG5), all in service of quick ``what changed?'' loops after edits (DG6).
+Guided by the formative workflow above, we derive six design goals (DG) for a distributional visualization tool: \begin{description} \item[(DG1)] Provide a compact visual summary of many outputs without requiring users to read each one, conveying the overall ``shape'' of the response space. \item[(DG2)] Surface what outputs share: repeated words, phrases, entities, and themes. \item[(DG3)] Show where those outputs diverge: branching and reconvergence, outliers, and artifacts. \item[(DG4)] Support comparison across inputs: how shared structure, divergence, and overall shape differ between output sets from different prompts, models, or decoding settings. \item[(DG5)] Preserve access to raw text. \item[(DG6)] Enable rapid, interactive hypothesis testing by letting users modify prompts and immediately observe changes in the output distribution. \end{description} These goals map to the formative findings.
+DG1--DG3 address distributional reasoning for a given input (\S3.5.3--3.5.5): summarizing its output space (DG1), surfacing what outputs share (DG2), and where they diverge (DG3).
+DG5 preserves raw-text access (\S3.5.5).
+DG4 and DG6 support comparing output sets across inputs and iterating on prompts and settings (\S3.5.3, \S3.5.6).